cs10/Alonzo/README.md

-`Alanzo
+Alonzo
 ======

-Alanzo is the sassy (and helpful!) bot for CS10.
+Alonzo is the sassy (and helpful!) bot for CS10.
 He's our mascot.